jiva-ai/mosaic/MULTI-MACHINE-DOCKERS.md

 - **NOT** the container's internal IP (e.g., `172.17.0.2`)
 - **NOT** `localhost` or `127.0.0.1` (these won't work across machines)
 - Use the IP address that other machines can reach over the network
+- Note the network has only been tested with IP address configs, however there is no real reason why a readable hostname won't work.

 ### 3. Port Mapping